ariesjchang/ariesjchang/README.md

-# Edward's README
+# Edward(Aries)'s README

-My name's Edward and I'm an experienced Ruby on Rails Developer.
+My name's Edward Chang, although I usually go by Aries.
+I am an experienced Ruby on Rails Developer.
 This README provides a quick overview of me and how I work.

 ## About me